How to be agile without a Scrum Master in 2024?

 Alternatives to the Scrum Master

-If omitting a Scrum Master obviously causes problems, is it possible to create alternative solutions that make it possible to ensure all functionalities of an agile team even without a Scrum Master? – In a nutshell: Yes, at least partially!
+If problems obviously arise from omitting a Scrum Master, can alternative solutions be created that make it possible to guarantee all the functionalities of an agile team even without a Scrum Master? - In short: Yes, at least partially!

 Just because the Scrum Master has an important role does not mean that it cannot be partially compensated.
 For example, you can use a Product Owner or Team Lead who has Scrum skills as an alternative to Scrum Master.
 Maybe a team member may even volunteer.
 Such combinations of personnel are rightly criticized, see for example discussions about this on Quora (Product Owner vs. Scrum Master).
 But for some teams, it’s simply better than not having a corresponding role at all.